Solvency Ratio Formula (Table of Contents)

 - Solvency Ratio = 22%

-Thus, the above ratio indicates that the company has a short-term and long-term liability over a period of time.
-The solvency ratio differs from industry to industry, so the solvency ratio greater than 20 is considered that the company is financially healthy.
-Higher the solvency ratio good for the company and vice versa.
+Thus, the above ratio indicates that the company has short-term and long-term liability over a period of time.
+The solvency ratio differs from industry to industry, so a solvency ratio greater than 20 considers the company financially healthy.
+A higher solvency ratio is good for the company and vice versa.

 Example #2

-Dmart have the following information available for the financial year-end.
-So, calculate the solvency ratio from below information.
-The depreciation rate is 10 %, use the straight-line method for calculating depreciation.
+Dmart has the following information available for the financial year-end.
+So, calculate the solvency ratio from the below information.
+The depreciation rate is 10 %.
+Use the straight-line method for calculating depreciation.
 And the tax rate is 30%.

 Solution: